 Name this new Key ” Override “.

-Step 5: Left-click on Override to select it, then drag to the right pane and select New> DWORD (32-bit) Value.
+Step 5: Left-click on Override to select it, then drag to the right pane and choose New> DWORD (32-bit) Value.

 Name this new DWORD ” ImmersiveSearchFull ” and set its Value data value to ” 1 “.